-The Downtown Library is located in Downtown Oklahoma City.
+The Downtown Library is located in the heart of Oklahoma City.
 Office, retail, and cultural and entertainment uses predominate.
 The library serves the following communities:

-- The Downtown Oklahoma City Business District in which the library is located - Business and residential customers in an approximate 260-block area which includes the Arts District, Automobile Alley, Bricktown, Deep Deuce, the Flatiron, I-40 expansion area.
-Midtown and the Presbyterian Health Foundation Research Park. - Oklahoma County as a whole due to the specialized resources available at this location
+- The Downtown Oklahoma City Business District in which the library is located and the whole of Oklahoma County due to this location's specialized resources - Business and residential customers in an approximate 260-block area which includes the Arts District, Automobile Alley, Bricktown, Deep Deuce, the Flatiron, I-40 expansion area.
+Midtown and the Presbyterian Health Foundation Research Park.

-Downtown Oklahoma City Population 2009 Estimates
+Downtown Oklahoma City Population